solana-labs/solana/k8s-cluster/README.md

     --run-client # actually deploy and run the client
 ```
 ^ note this is not an ideal setup since we have to pass in `--bench-tps-args` for first and last deployment.
 But `solana-bench-tps` uses `tx-count` to calculate the number of client accounts

+## Deploying multiple clusters with a client and metrics
+- You only need to pass in all 5 the metrics flags (`--metrics-host`, `--metrics-port`, etc...) on the first deployment where you also deploy the bootstrap validator.
+Metrics secret is only created once.
+- For subsequent deployments, replace these 5 flags with the `--metrics` flag.
+This will ensure metrics is enabled for subsequent deployments in your cluster.

 ## Pod name format
 ```